exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 These columns contain the position of the element in the nested list.
 So  in the example from above `DynamoDB` will receive the index 0 and `Exasol` the index 1.

+## Source Reference Column

+Some dialects support reading one table from multiple sources.
+For example the [files-virtual-schemas](https://github.com/exasol/virtual-schema-common-document-files) allow you to load each row from a different file.
+In that case you may want to add the filename as a column to the Exasol table.
+That allows you to query on it and by that only read the required files.

+To do so, set `addSourceReferenceColumn: true` in the root object of your EDML definition.
+The adapter will then automatically add a column named `SOURCE_REFERENCE` to the end of the table.

+You can use this property for all dialects.
+Typically it will, however, only give you additional information, if you load data from multiple sources.

+The `SOURCE_REFERENCE` column has a maximum size of 2000 characters.
+In case a source reference should exceed this, the adapter will throw an exception.

 ## Reference
 [Schema mapping language reference](https://exasol.github.io/virtual-schema-common-ducument/schema_doc/edml_1.1.0/index.html)